The adventure begins with a pick-up from your accommodation place in Reykjavik and heading to the city's outskirts.

 If the shutter speed is above 15 seconds it will result in a slight star movement.

-Please contact our Customer care to re-book your tour.
+Please contact our Customer Care Team to re-book your tour.

 When Northern Lights tours are cancelled it’s usually due to unfavourable weather conditions.